PathwayCommons/guide/_primers/statistics/multiple_testing.md

   3. Then the significant hypotheses are $$H_1, H_2, \cdots, H_k$$

+#### **Intuitive rational**

-We leave the rather involved proof and rationale for the BH procedure to the reader.
-Instead, let us note two important properties of FDR in relation to FWER.
+We leave the rather complicated proof and rationale for the BH procedure to the reader.
+Rather, we suggest an intuitive explanation for the bound.

 #### **Two properties of FDR**

+Let us note two important properties of FDR in relation to FWER.
 First, consider the case where all the null hypotheses are true.
 Then $$m=m_0$$, $$s=0$$ and $$v=r$$ which means that any discovery is a false discovery.
 By convention, if $$v=0$$ then we set $$Q=0$$ otherwise $$Q=1$$.

 $$